-The online communications via web, email, voice and social are the ones where businesses are proactively forming strategies and delivering seamless customer experiences.
+Digital Transformation of Customer Experiences via web, email, voice and social is helping businesses proactively form strategies and deliver seamless communications.
 But offline communications such as contracts, welcome kits, statements, invoices, tax forms, reminder letters, are equally important to create an overwhelming customer experience journey.
 These offline deliverables are often overlooked as a result of which inconsistency in communications take place.

 The tangled process, complex infrastructure, legacy platforms, changing laws, etc., are the major hurdles that organizations face in integrating all their communication aspects to deliver a unified experience.
 Moreover, the document-heavy organizations are outsourcing their offline communications to 3rd party vendors which have led to:

 - Considerable turn-around time due to manual processes of crafting these documents

 - Inconsistent customer experience

 Thus, making organizations incapable of delivering streamlined and consistent communications across the entire customer journey.

 Also read [blog]: How to provide a targeted and seamless Customer Experience to Millennials this year?

 With the traditional offline communications, the major challenge is that they are mostly driven by IT and Operations teams so that the sanity of the delivered documents can be ensured.
 And, creating a single document includes outputs from multiple disparate and legacy systems, which also involves compliance and regulatory risks.

 The entire process has multiple levels of approval which is time-consuming.
 In fact, none of the processes here are aligned with marketing and customer experience goals and are mostly operationally driven.
 As the CMO and CXO are not involved in aligning these traditional communication processes, the message delivered by the IT on these documents is completely different from the messaging being delivered on other online platforms.